zuzia-dev/plugin.video.ninateka/README.md

-Additional information can be found in the [Ninateka.pl](https://ninateka.pl/)

 ## Support the project ##

 Anyone who wishes to support the development of this project can participate in this ways Indirect contribution through a donation.
 If you wish to help, you can make a donation, click on this link https://github.com/mbebe/blomqvist/issues/39 to choose the method you like best.
 If you are a person skilled in Python development, you can join as a developer and provide help to fix errors and make new features.